monkeylyf/herthrone/README.md

 ----
 TODO
 ----
-Improve CLI and dummy view
+- Improve CLI and dummy view
+- Add serialize/deserialize for all models for deepcopy/communicate between frontend and backend

 -----------
 In Progress